Ukraine latest: US says Russia moving troops closer | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Washington says Moscow is moving more troops toward the Ukraine border and that an invasion is likely.
-German Foreign Minister Annalena Baerbock accused Russia of making Cold War demands.
-Follow DW for the latest.
+Washington claims Russia is moving more forces towards Ukraine while Russia says more of its tanks and jets were leaving the area.
+Germany's Annalena Baerbock accused Moscow of making Cold War demands.
+DW has the latest.

 US President Joe Biden warned late Thursday more Russian troops moving toward the border with Ukraine, indicating an invasion could begin within days.